Use this in Arrangement Calculator

 Card Messages

-Many customers freeze when faced with writing a sympathy card.
-Having suggested messages available (on your website or at the counter) converts hesitant customers and reduces friction at a stressful time.
+Plenty of customers freeze when faced with a sympathy card.
+Having suggested wording ready, on your website or at the counter, helps the hesitant ones decide and takes the pressure off at a stressful moment.
+Our sympathy card message writer gives you wording to hand over on the spot.

 Short and simple: